 Opt for short, to-the-point, consistent updates with your clients.
 Sure this takes time, but it will save so much more time in the long run by avoiding misunderstandings that can derail a large design project.

 22. Get client sign-off on designs throughout the project.

-There are some great tools for doing this, such as DesignSignoff and LayerVault.
+There are some great tools for doing this, such as LayerVault.
 These types of tools are also built to collaborate with your design team, present design options and the ideas behind your work, and handle version control.